CCRI-POPROX/poprox-recommender/README.md

 dependency set for reproducibly running the recommender code with all dependencies, on Linux, macOS, and Windows (including with CUDA on Linux).

+To install Pixi on Linux or Windows, see the [install instructions][pixi].
+To install on Mac, either do the same or use Homebrew (`brew install pixi`).

 [pixi]: https://pixi.sh
 [dvc]: https://dvc.org